Fancy Lines Word2007

 End Sub

-The formatted line is inserted.
-Better yet, it can now be fully formatted using the "Format AutoShape..." style attribute.
+The line inserted using the VBA procedure can fully formatted using the now enabled style attribute.

 Through a bit of VBA manipulation any of the three basic line shapes (basic, arrow, double arrow) drawn with the user interface in Word2007 can be converted by selecting the line and running the following macro.
 Lines converted in this manner can then be fully formatted using the "Format AutoShape..." style attribute.